Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 Substitute

-that is the path to the previously created logical volume.
-Substitute<vgName>
+metadataDevicethat is the path to the previously created logical volume.
+Substitute<vgName>with a volume group name that contains N logical volumes<lvName-i>.

 Wait for the re-created Ceph OSDs to apply to the Ceph cluster.